BlackboxBench: A Comprehensive Benchmark of Black-box Adversarial Attacks: Evaluation and Analysis

-For score-based black-box attacks, we will show how the ASR changes with an increasing number of queries.
-We evaluate all decision-based black-box attacks and score-based black-box attacks on ResNet-50 using $\ell_{\infty}$ norm untargeted attacks, with the ImageNet dataset as the test set.
-For score-based black-box attacks, we observe from Fig. \ref{query number} that MCG and $\mathcal{CG}$-attack significantly outperform other methods, achieving the highest ASR levels at the fastest rates.
-Among the gradient-estimation-based methods, SignHunter is noteworthy as it quickly boosts the ASR to the highest level with minimal query cost.
+For score-based attacks, we observe from Fig. \ref{query number} (right) that MCG\cite{yin2023generalizable}, PRGF\cite{prgf}, BASES\cite{bases} and $\mathcal{CG}$-attack\cite{feng2022boosting} significantly outperform other methods, achieving the highest ASR levels at the fastest rates.
+This once again emphasizes the superiority of combining score-based attacks with surrogate models.
+Among the random search methods, the Square attack\cite{andriushchenko2020square} performs exceptionally well, achieving the highest ASR at the fastest rate.
+Meanwhile, among the gradient-estimation-based methods, SignHunter\cite{al2020sign} is noteworthy as it quickly boosts the ASR to the highest level with minimal query cost.
 In fact, under untargeted attacks, we can see from the figure that almost all methods achieve a high ASR.
-It is worth noting that AdvFlow, although it eventually achieves a high ASR, incurs a significant cost as evidenced by its nearly vertical line, indicating a high number of queries for each clean example.
-Meanwhile, among the random search methods, the Square attack performs exceptionally well, achieving the highest ASR at the fastest rate.
+It is worth noting that AdvFlow\cite{mohaghegh2020advflow}, although it eventually achieves a high ASR, incurs a significant cost as evidenced by its nearly vertical line, indicating a high number of queries for each clean example.